R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 For completeness, let us compute the Wro\'nskian index for these orbifold CFTs.
 For $k\geq2$, we have

 where $n=4$ is the number of characters.
-Explicitly, for $k=2 \implies \ell = 17$, $k=3 \implies \ell = 27$, etc. This suggests that considering cyclic orbifolds of simple low--character CFTs is a useful way of generating CFTs with large Wro\'nskian indices and characters.
+For instance, when $k=2$, it follows that $\ell = 17$, and for $k=3$, $\ell = 27$, and so forth.
+This suggests that considering cyclic orbifolds of simple low-character CFTs is a useful way of generating CFTs with large Wro\'nskian indices and characters.

-This class of CFTs fall under the so--called ``toric code modular tensor category'' \cite{Rowell:2007dge}, since they have a vanishing topological central charge ($c$ mod 8) and are of rank 4, i.e. they have four primaries, and satisfy the appropriate modular properties.
+This class of CFTs falls under the so-called ``toric code modular tensor category'' \cite{Rowell:2007dge}, since they have a vanishing topological central charge ($c$ mod 8) and are of rank 4; i.e., they have four primaries and satisfy the appropriate modular properties.